 The UCA contains general rules for working out the decline in value of a depreciating asset and those rules are covered in this part of the guide.
-Transitional rules apply to depreciating assets held before 1 July 2001 so their decline in value can be worked out using these rules - see Depreciating assets held before 1 July 2001 on page 7.
+Transitional rules apply to depreciating assets held before 1 July 2001 so you can work out their decline in value using these rules - see Depreciating assets held before 1 July 2001 on page 8.

 The general rules do not apply to some depreciating assets.
-For these assets, the UCA provides specific rules for working out deductions, for example:
+The UCA provides specific rules for working out deductions for the assets listed below:

-- there is an immediate deduction for certain depreciating assets which cost \$300 or less that are used mainly to produce non-business assessable income see Immediate deduction for certain non-business depreciating assets costing \$300 or less on page 8 - the decline in value of certain depreciating assets that cost or are written down to less than \$1,000 can be worked out through a low-value pool - see Low-value pools on page 19 - in-house software for which expenditure has been allocated to a software development pool - see Software development pools on page 21 - for depreciating assets used in exploration or prospecting, in certain circumstances, the decline in value is the asset's cost - see Mining and quarrying and minerals transport on page 25 - water facilities, horticultural plants and grapevines used in a primary production business - see Primary production depreciating assets on page 22 - certain depreciating assets of primary producers and other landholders used in landcare operations, electricity connections or telephone lines - see Capital expenditure of primary producers and other landholders on page 24.
+- certain depreciating assets which cost \$300 or less that are used mainly to produce non-business assessable income - see Immediate deduction (for certain nonbusiness depreciating assets costing \$300 or less) on page 9 - certain depreciating assets that cost or are written down to less than \$1,000 see Low-value pools on page 21 - in-house software for which expenditure has been allocated to a software development pool - see Software development pools on page 23 - depreciating assets used in exploration or prospecting see Mining and quarrying and minerals transport on page 28 - water facilities, horticultural plants and grapevines see Primary production depreciating assets on page 24 - certain depreciating assets of primary producers, other landholders and rural land irrigation water providers used in landcare operations - see Landcare operations on page 27 - certain depreciating assets of primary producers and other landholders used for electricity connections or telephone lines see Electricity connections and telephone lines on page 28.

-There are specific rules for working out deductions for depreciating assets used in carrying on research and development activities - see the Research and development tax concession schedule and instructions for more information.
-To find out how to get a copy of this publication, refer to the inside back cover.
+There are also specific rules for working out deductions for depreciating assets used in carrying on research and development activities - see the Research and development tax concession schedule instructions 2005 (NAT 6709-6.2005) for more information.